 Name Change and Move to Guinea

 In 1969, Carmichael quit the Black Panthers and left the United States to take up permanent residence in Conakry, Guinea.
-Changing his name to Kwame Ture to honor both the president of Ghana, Kwame Nkrumah, and the president of Guinea, Sékou Touré, he dedicated his life to the cause of pan-African unity.
 "America does not belong to the blacks," he said, explaining his departure from the country.
+He changed his name to Kwame Ture to honor both the president of Ghana, Kwame Nkrumah, and the president of Guinea, Sékou Touré, and dedicated his life to Nkrumah's All-African People's Revolutionary Party, forging ties with activists and indigenous groups around the world.

-Carmichael was married twice during this time, first to South African singer Miriam Makeba, and then to a Guinean doctor named Marlyatou Barry.
-Although he made frequent trips back to the United States to advocate pan-Africanism as the only true path to liberation for black people worldwide, Carmichael maintained permanent residence in Guinea for the rest of his life.
+Although he made frequent trips back to the United States on behalf of the A-APRP to advocate pan-Africanism as the only true path to liberation for black people worldwide, Carmichael maintained permanent residence in Guinea for the rest of his life.